wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-bcdr-faq.md

 ## 7. How could I bulk restore databases under my server?

 There is no built-in functionality to do bulk restore.
-You can use [Azure SQL Database: Full Server Recovery](https://gallery.technet.microsoft.com/Azure-SQL-Database-Full-82941666) script to accomplish this task.
+The [Azure SQL Database: Full Server Recovery](https://gallery.technet.microsoft.com/Azure-SQL-Database-Full-82941666) script is an example of one way of accomplishing this task.

 ## 8. What is the difference between standard geo-replication and active geo-replication?